Pakistan: What's behind the armed insurgency in Balochistan? – DW – 08/27/2024

 Attacks tarnish image of protest movements

 During this time, various peaceful rights movement in Balochistan have gained mass support.
-They campaigns for the civil, political and socioeconomic rights of the Baloch and have galvanized massive protests across the province through rallies.
+They campaign for the civil, political and socioeconomic rights of the Baloch, and have galvanized massive protests across the province through rallies.

 "We fear that in countering the new wave of violence, the state will also target our peaceful movement," Hidayat ur Rehman Baloch, an activist from Gwadar, a port city in Balochistan with massive Chinese investment, told DW.